cgrgrbz/dutyassignment/README.md

 # dutyassignment

-This branch is based on Constraint Streams, but no six consecutive days constraint implemented.
+This branch is based on Constraint Streams, but NO more than six consecutive days assignment constraint implemented.